Strategic interview questions to ask candidates

 Strategic interview questions that are tailored to each candidate are generated after they complete one of our personality questionnaires.

-Here are some example strategic interview questions that you could ask your candidates from one of our Interview Reports:
+Here are some example questions that you could ask your candidates from our Interviewer Report:

 ”Your responses to the personality questionnaire suggest that you’re gentle when working with others, preferring to adopt a supporting role rather than asserting yourself in a dominant manner:”